lh-js/knot-react/src/utils/helloUtil/index.md

 ## hello

-This is an example hooks.
+This is an example util.

 ```jsx
 import { hello } from 'knot-react';